maratbakirov/outlooktfsconnector/readme.md

 the product now remembers the last choices for project/item type you can now select the user story some work on the installer

-# installation notes

-the installation only works "for current user". i have not found  the way to remove "for everyone" yet